funtoo/appi/docs/getstarted.rst

     >>>

 .. warning:: Note that currently, valid paths to unexisting files are considered valid
              ebuilds.
-This behavior is very likely be chang as of version ``0.1`` since reading the ebuild file will be needed to extract some information such as slots and useflags.
+This behavior is very likely change as of version ``0.1`` since reading the ebuild file will be needed to extract some information such as slots and useflags.
 Thus, the ``Ebuild`` constructor may also raise ``OSError`` exceptions such as ``FileNotFoundError`` in future versions.